macedoj/robotics-domain-ontology/README.md

 ## Disclaimer
-The RDO ontology was built during the Ontology Engineering class, from computer science master's degree of Federal University of Rio Grande do Sul, Brazil.
-It means that this is not a production ready ontology.
+The RDO ontology was built during the Ontology Engineering class, from a master's degree in Computer Science of the Federal University of Rio Grande do Sul, Brazil.
+It means that this is not a production-ready ontology.

 ## Collaborators